rubymonsters/ruby-for-beginners/34_logical_operators.md

 `true and false`, `false and true`, `false and false` evaluate to `false`.

-If you think about this, and come up with English sentences, then this will make a lot of sense.
-"At the restaurant I'll have a tomato soup IF it is vegan AND they still have some."
+If you think about this, and come up with English sentences, then this will make a lot of sense: *At the restaurant I'll have a tomato soup IF it is vegan AND they still have some.*

 The operator `or` on the other hand returns `true` if at least one of the values is `true`.
 So, only if both values are `false`, the operator returns `false`.

-That's why it is logically correct to answer the question "Would you like tea or coffee for breakfeast?" with "Yes, please."
-IF you'd like either tea, or coffee, or both.
-You'd only say "Hell, no!" if you'd like an orange juice instead.
+That's why it is logically correct to answer the question *Would you like tea or coffee for breakfeast?* with *Yes, please.* IF you'd like either tea, or coffee, or both.
+You'd only say *Hell, no!* if you'd like an orange juice instead :)

 The operator `not` simply returns the negated, opposite value. `not true` returns `false`, and `not false` returns `true`.
-Therefor, the following statements are the same:
+Therefor, the following lines of code are the same:

 ```ruby
 puts "Always true" if not false